 If you understand why immersion works, you can make sure you receive the maximum benefit from your trips to francophone countries.

 And if you don’t have the opportunity to travel, just by knowing how and why immersion is so effective, you can create the same conditions at home and still make similar speedy progress.

-If you're interested in using comprehensible input, or controlled immersion to learn French, then you're going to love my upcoming beginner French course, French Uncovered.
+If you're interested in using comprehensible input, or controlled immersion to learn French, then you're going to love, French Uncovered.

-In this course, I share the same techniques I used to learn Italian from scratch in 90 days, from London, with engaging and compelling content at my level.
+In this course, I share the same techniques I used to learn Italian from scratch in 90 days, in London, with engaging and compelling content suitable for my level.

 What are your thoughts on French immersion?
 Have you tried moving abroad to learn French?
 Or do you prefer to create a French immersion environment from home?
 Let me know your experiences in the comments.